Bulk Tagging & Sources

 | Shift + Click | Select a range of files from the last clicked file |

-The bulk edit bar
+The bulk action bar

 Applying a tag